Art & Art Education Program Menu

 One of the most important tasks you will perform in your university years is developing a good working relationship with your advisor in the Department of Art, Music & Theatre.
-Initially you may be advised by faculty advisors during a group advising session.
+Initially you may be advised by College of Liberal Art faculty advisors during your first year.
 Subsequently you will be assigned to a faculty advisor in the department.
-If you are unsure of who may advise you, be assured that any of the full-time faculty members in your area can advise you.
+If you are unsure of who may advise you, be assured that any of the full-time faculty members in art can advise you.
 However, after your sophomore year you normally would want to seek out advisement with the faculty member who is over your area of concentration.
-Students and advisors should discuss the following items: your specific degree objectives; update your degree planning form; discuss course selection and sequencing; recommend courses to take; sign pre-registration forms; discuss any benchmarks to expedite progression through the program, including any admission requirements or benchmarks and any standardized testing requirements..
+Students and advisors should discuss the following items: your specific degree objectives; update your degree planning form; discuss course selection and sequencing; recommend courses to take; sign pre-registration forms; discuss any benchmarks to expedite progression through the program, including any admission requirements or benchmarks and any standardized testing requirements.

 What to Do